 Asset allocation matters

-When it comes to investing money in financial markets, it is easy to lose your way.
+When it comes to investing money on financial markets, it is easy to get lost.
 As we strive to optimise our portfolios, we are exposed to a constant cascade of news which influences our thought processes and investment decisions.
-As a result, our portfolios can end up reflecting a rather uncoordinated compilation of investments rather than a well-diversified portfolio that has been carefully constructed with the goal of delivering the income or growth required to actually meet our needs.
+As a result, our portfolios may end up reflecting a rather uncoordinated compilation of investments rather than a well-diversified portfolio that was originally constructed with the goal of delivering the income or growth actually required to meet our needs.

 Where to start?

-The first important step in the investment process is to determine what your financial goals are.
-Before thinking about your investment strategy, think about your target return – by how much you need your portfolio to grow in order to meet your future financial goals.
-You also need to consider your risk tolerance – how much risk are you willing and able to take in exchange for potentially achieving higher returns?
-The answer to these questions is partly influenced by your time horizon.
-An investor with a longer time horizon is generally willing and able to tolerate a higher level of risk because cycles where returns are lower than desired can be endured while waiting for the better times to come.
-In contrast, investors with a shorter time horizon tend to favour a lower risk portfolio as they would generally be less willing and able to withstand a bad spell shortly before they want to realise their assets.
+The first important step in the investment process is to determine what our personal financial goals are.
+Before thinking about the investment strategy, we need to think about the target return – by how much we need our portfolio to grow in order to meet our future financial goals.
+At the same time, we also need to determine our risk tolerance – how much risk are we willing and able to take in exchange for potentially achieving higher returns?
+The answer to these questions is partly given by our individual investment horizon.
+An investor with a longer investment horizon is generally willing and able to tolerate a higher level of risk because cycles where returns are lower than desired can be endured while waiting for better times to come.
+In contrast, investors with a shorter time horizon tend to favour a lower risk portfolio as they would generally be less willing and able to withstand a bad spell.

 Build an optimal portfolio